-• It could not predict how shares of CXP's common stock would perform after the Transaction or what trading differences, if any, would likely arise between the Class B common stock and the Class A common stock or whether any such differences would be material.

-- Certain of its analyses suggested that the Transaction could have a negative effect on the price of CXP's existing class of common stock.
-Specifically, Bear Stearns noted that the stock price performance of the step-up spin-offs underperformed the S&P 500 Index over certain of the time periods reviewed and, on average, the stock price performance of a broader group of 26 completed spin-offs of public companies announced since 1998 underperformed the S&P 500 Index. - The Transaction would directly and significantly increase the total public stock float of CXP's capital stock, comprised of the Class A common stock and the Class B common stock. - More specifically, the Transaction would materially increase the float of CXP's existing common stock creating substantially the same number of shares of both the Class A common stock and the Class B common stock.
-In particular, the public float of CXP's existing class of common stock would increase by 44% from approximately 6.5 million shares to approximately 9.2 million shares as a result of the Transaction.
+- It could not predict how shares of CXP's common stock would perform after the Transaction or what trading differences, if any, would likely arise between the Class B common stock and the Class A common stock or whether any such differences would be material. - Certain of its analyses suggested that the Transaction could have a negative effect on the price of CXP's existing class of common stock.
+Specifically, Bear Stearns noted that the stock price performance of four of the seven step-up spin-offs underperformed the S&P 500 Index over the longest period reviewed after the announcement of the transactions and, on average, the stock price performance of a broader group of 26 completed spin-offs of public companies announced since 1998 underperformed the S&P 500 Index. - The Transaction would directly and significantly increase the total public stock float of CXP's capital stock, comprised of the Class A common stock and the Class B common stock. - More specifically, the Transaction would materially increase the float of CXP's existing common stock creating substantially the same number of shares of both the Class A common stock and the Class B common stock.
+In particular, based on the capitalization of CXP in July 2003, the public float of CXP's existing class of common stock would increase by 44% from approximately 6.5 million shares to approximately 9.2 million shares as a result of the Transaction.
 The increase in public float, in Bear Stearns' market judgment, would tend to have a positive effect on the valuation and liquidity of CXP's existing class of common stock, all other factors being equal, and would also tend to have a positive effect on institutional investor interest and equity research coverage. - In the case of the dual-class stock structures of the step-up spin-offs that it reviewed, where the only difference between the classes of stock related to voting rights for the election of directors, higher relative average daily trading volume tended to be a positive factor mitigating any trading differences that may be attributable to the difference in voting rights between the classes.

-In connection with its analysis of the financial effects of the Transaction, Bear Stearns noted that the holders of CXP's existing class of common stock would receive a substantial one-time cash dividend of \$6.00 per share.
+In connection with the CXP analysis of the financial effects of the Transaction, Bear Stearns noted that the holders of CXP's existing class of common stock would receive a substantial one-time cash dividend of \$6.00 per share.
 Bear Stearns further noted that the effect on CXP of the dividend would be the incurrence of additional debt and a reduction in future expected earnings per share.
 Bear Stearns reviewed projections provided by CXP for the fiscal years ending March 31, 2004 and 2005 and noted that these projections indicated that CXP expects to generate substantial cash flows that would be available to service the additional debt.
 Bear Stearns' analysis showed that CXP's pro forma ratio of debt to EBITDA for the twelve months ended June 30, 2003 would be below the median ratio of its peer group.